bengfarrell/benfarrell-blog/content/blog/2024-09-04-long-time-no-blog.md

 ## What to blog

 The other piece of me getting back to blogging is that I've been doing (and meaning to do) some cool stuff lately.
-Non of it is Web Components, though if I need to build something, OF COURSE that's what I'll use.
+None of it is Web Components, though if I need to build something, OF COURSE that's what I'll use.
 I've been doing some generative AI experimentation like everyone else, but I've also been playing with making digital art physical with the laser cutter and 3D printer at the Sun Gallery makerspace.